pollfish/docs/ionic.md

 ### 7.5 Get notified when a Pollfish survey panel is open

-You can be notified when Pollfish survey panel is open
+You can get notified when Pollfish survey panel is open

 ```js
 pollfish.setEventCallback(pollfish.EventListener.OnPollfishOpened, (_) => {